 Special Interest Groups

 If a group wishes to meet regularly to discuss a range of issues related to a single topic area, they might form a special interest group (SIG).
 SIGs usually meet at major Internet2 events, and also at the discretion of its leaders.

 If a group identifies a specific project or projects members would like to work on, it is time to create a new working group (WG).
 A working group usually has one or more chairpersons (these may change during the lifetime of the group), an Internet2 Liaison—an Internet2 staff person who can help facilitate communications, distribute work deliverables and marshal resources.
 A working group is a more formalized group, and should have a description, a charter or mission, and will also have deliverables and timelines, one or more mailing lists for group communication, meeting schedules.
 The group should also have a web page on the Internet2 website, and may have an associated wiki space for group collaboration on working documents and meeting notes.

 Groups—Large and Small

-Larger-scale groups also exist, like initiatives (for example, the Middleware Initiative), projects (for example, the COmanage Project) and communities (for example, InCommon).
+Larger-scale groups also exist, like initiatives (for example, the Arts & Humanities Initiative), projects (for example, the COmanage Project) and communities (for example, InCommon).
 In general, an initiative is usually a strategic program that may include one or more groups of various types, all focused on advancing the goals of that program.
 A project is usually focused on producing something, like software code.
 A community is like a high-level SIG, a segment of our larger community that coalesces around a particular problem or subject area—an umbrella group that may also include groups of other types.

 Smaller-scale groups such as committees and advisory groups exist within larger groups and serve important purposes, too, focusing on important topics or tasks, and clarifying the larger group’s process or direction.